Sometimes, I really miss Paris.

 Why?
 The heavy pan retains heat well, and it distributes the heat evenly throughout the cooking process.
 This helps to create a nice crust all over the meat.

 Since the steak is cooking in its own fat, I think it’s even better than grilling.
 You get so much more flavor this way.
 Not to mention, you won’t risk scorching because of flare-ups or hot spots on the grill.
+You can save the grill for more suitable recipes like my steak pinwheels or marinated tri-tip.

 Need more beef recipes in your life?
 Check out some of these Foodal favorites next: